 - Not a member of the Health Sciences Compensation Plan (HSCP) -- Faculty members on the HSCP very rarely receive off-scale salaries, and are instead compensated through a series of salary components related to research discipline, clinical specialization, clinical earnings, and extramural funding.
-Studies of these salary components are underway and will be completed in Fall 2015.

 Details about implementation of the equity adjustment

 1) Definition of comparison groups

 - For most eligible faculty members, the comparison group is all non-HSCP ladder-rank faculty members within their college, division, or school.
 In some units, however, faculty members are on different salary scales, reflecting market forces in their discipline.
 For example, a number of colleges have faculty members on both the REG (“Regular”) scale and the BEE (“Business, Economics, and Engineering”) scale.
 Similarly, faculty in the Graduate School of Management are on one of nine disciplinary scales.
 In these cases, an individual’s comparison group is all other non-HSCP faculty who share the same salary scale within their college, division, or school.